cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

    yarn init-launch-sandbox
    ```

-   The `yarn init-launch-sandbox` command creates a local VSCode settings profile that acts as a sandbox containing a specific set of VSCode extensions that will be run alongside Cursorless when you launch Cursorless in debug or test mode.
+   The `yarn init-launch-sandbox` command creates a local [VSCode settings profile](https://code.visualstudio.com/updates/v1_72#_settings-profiles) that acts as a sandbox containing a specific set of VSCode extensions that will be run alongside Cursorless when you launch Cursorless in debug or test mode.
+This approach is [suggested](https://code.visualstudio.com/updates/v1_72#_extension-debugging-in-a-clean-environment) by the VSCode documentation.
 If you'd like to use additional extensions when debugging locally, you can use the following command:

    ```bash
    code --profile=cursorlessDevelopment --install-extension some.extension